utahplt/ifT-benchmark/Luau/README.md

 > Q. Are any benchmarks expressed particularly well, or particularly poorly?
 > Explain.

-No.
+```
+define f(x: String | Number | Boolean) -> x is String:
+    return x is String
+```

+Since Luau, does not support syntax for predicates on types, all the related examples (`predicate_checked`, `predicate_1way` and `predicate_2way`) are currently inexpressible.

 > Q. How direct (or complex) is the implementation compared to the pseudocode
 > from If-T?

 Very similar.
+Luau has some special syntax to get the length of some sequence or iterable.

+Example: `#x`

+It also supports special syntax for string concatenation.

+Example: `"Hello" ..
+"World"`

 #### Advanced Examples

 > Q. Are any examples inexpressible?
 Why?

-```
-define f(x: String | Number | Boolean) -> x is String:
-    return x is String
-```

-Since Luau, does not support syntax for predicates on types, all the examples (`predicate_checked`, `predicate_1way` and `predicate_2way`) are currently inexpressible.
+No.

 > Q. Are any examples expressed particularly well, or particularly poorly?
 > Explain.